iguana-project/iguana/README.md

 Please use translation hooks in templates (see [\_base.html](src/common/templates/_base.html) for an example) and code (`ugettext` as `_`).

-You can create/update the `*.po` in the locale directory by running `make-messages <lang-code>`.
+You can create/update the `*.po` in the locale directory by running `make django makemessages +l <lang-code>`.
 The default language is English (code: en).
 This file is where the actual translations go.
 It should be checked in after updating.
 This uses the GNU gettext toolset.

-For new translations to be usable by django, run `make compilemessages`.
+For new translations to be usable by django, run `make django compilemessages`.

 To see a page in a different language, open it with a different language prefix in the url.
 For example `/de/login` instead of `/en/login`.